karta3381526/andystu.github.io/source/_posts/2015-03-12-how-to-generate-email-view-and-send-it-out-within-rails-application.markdown

 end
 #...
 ```
-- finally, do not forget to add config info to your config/enviroments/$REAIL_ENV.rv file.
+- Finally, do not forget to add config info to your config/enviroments/$REAIL_ENV.rv file. (here we use gmail)
 ``` ruby
 config.action_mailer.delivery_method = :smtp
 config.action_mailer.smtp_settings = {